saikanthpy/Awesome-FDE-Roadmap/README.md

 *   **Data Exfiltration Prevention (VPC Service Controls):**
     *   FDEs in high-security sectors (Finance/Gov) must master **VPC SC**.
 This defines a security perimeter around Google-managed services to prevent data from being moved to unauthorized projects.
 *   **Infrastructure as Code (Terraform):**
-    *   Automating the entire "FDE Environment."
-If you can’t spin up a GKE cluster, a BigQuery dataset, and an IAM policy in 5 minutes via Terraform, you aren't ready to deploy "forward."
+    *   Automating the entire "FDE Environment".
+If you can’t spin up a GKE cluster, a BigQuery dataset, and an IAM policy in 5 minutes via Terraform, you aren't ready to deploy "forward".

 #### 📚 Phase 2 Resources (GCP Focused)
 *   **[Google Cloud Architecture Framework](https://cloud.google.com/architecture/framework):** The definitive guide to building secure, resilient, and cost-effective systems on GCP.